- Offered as:

 - Queer studies students tend to be people who want to make a difference in the world.
 Their personal goals and intellectual development are of major importance to our faculty.

-- The Department of Critical Culture, Gender, and Race Studies emphasizes collaborative learning and critical thinking in a global and activist context, one that gives students ownership over their education.
+- Emphasizes collaborative learning and critical thinking in a global and activist context, one that gives students ownership over their education.

 - Signature courses

 The queer studies minor requires 16 credit hours (5–6 courses).
-You can choose from these signature courses, offered by the WSU Department of Critical Culture, Gender, and Race Studies:
+You can choose from courses like these:

 There are also opportunities to get course credit for internships with various campus and community organizations.